Daily COVID-19 update for San Angelo and Tom Green County from the Health Department

 DSHS is monitoring the positive case from Concho County, which is reflected in the positive cases.
 Please note that county of residence is classified as the person’s permanent address.

-As of April 118, the number of total patients released from hospitalization is at 20.
+As of April 19, the number of total patients released from hospitalization is still at 20.
 Below is a statement from health officials about the protocol for release.

 “The removal of positive cases from quarantine/isolation is based on guidance from the Texas Department of State Health Services (DSHS) and Center for Disease Control (CDC); therefore, the health department will report the number of positive cases that have been removed from isolation in adherence to these guidelines.
 Because removal from isolation is on a case-by-case basis, a cumulative count will be reported on a weekly basis every Friday.